First Page Bids: How to Lower your Minimum First Page Bid Estimate by Raising Quality Score

 WordStream's bidding software provides numerous tools and utilities to simplify and automate the development of high Quality Score and low first page bids for PPC campaigns.
 For example, WordStream includes:

-- Keyword Discovery Tools: WordStream's Keyword Finder ensures your keyword list is constantly growing with keywords specific to your website only.
+- Keyword Discovery Tools: WordStream's Free Keyword Tool ensures your keyword list is constantly growing with keywords specific to your website only.
 This ensures that you're paying attention to the long tail of search, and that you're staying on top of new trends and customer behavior.

 - Keyword Grouping Tools: By rating keywords by popularity and relevance, WordStream automates keyword grouping to ensure the highest relevance and exposure.